matidev/mati-vn/_posts/2020-04-26-useful-terminal-commands.md

 $ sudo certbot --nginx -d mati.vn -d www.mati.vn
 $ sudo certbot --apache -d mati.vn -d www.mati.vn

-# Certbot is automatic renew the cert, but you can test by using this command
+# Certbot is automatically renewing the cert, but you can test by using this command
 $ sudo certbot renew --dry-run

 # Delete site